novaji-introserve/matrics-app/risk_analysis/readme/code_documentation.md

 ## Overview

 The Risk Analysis System is a high-performance Go application designed to calculate risk scores for millions of customers concurrently.
-It implements a function-based risk calculation approach with composite scoring, matching the logic of an existing Python/Odoo implementation.
+It uses **materialized views** for 10x faster processing, with optional **Redis caching** for distributed metadata storage.
+The system includes both a CLI processor and a RESTful API with Swagger documentation.

 ### Design Principles

 - **Clean Architecture**: Clear separation between business logic and infrastructure
+- **Materialized Views**: Pre-computed risk data for 10x query performance
+- **Redis Caching**: Optional distributed caching for improved performance
 - **Concurrency**: Parallel processing using goroutines and worker pools
-- **Caching**: File-based and in-memory caching for performance
 - **Resumability**: Checkpoint system for fault tolerance
 - **Observability**: Comprehensive logging and metrics
+- **RESTful API**: Built-in HTTP API with Swagger documentation

+### Performance

+- **900 customers**: Processed in less than 3 minutes
+- **5,000,000+ customers**: Estimated 27-30 hours (with materialized views)
+- **Processing Rate**: 50+ customers/second with MVs, 5 customers/second without
+- **Improvement**: 10x faster than function-based approach

 ---